colegibbs/about-me/README.md

 ### Reflections and Comments

-- Consider including the answers to your daily journal and submission questions here This is also a good place to reflect on the tools and resources used and learned
+- Consider including the answers to your daily journal and submission questions here This is also a good place to reflect on the tools and resources used and learned.